jgomez480/CS465_DistributedSystemProjects/README.md

 ## Distributed Systems projects for CS-465 class

-This is a github page to maintain and store projects given in Dr. Otte's Distributed Systems class
+The repository holds the projects for the CS465 Distributed Systems projects

 The **project_1** directory contains the implementation of a server-based chat application in java.